Cheap WiFi Router: Best Budget Options for Your Home

 When to Consider Spending a Little More

-While a cheap WiFi router can certainly get the job done for many, there are scenarios where a slightly higher investment might be warranted.
+While a cheap WiFi router can certainly suffice for many, there are scenarios where a slightly higher investment might be warranted.
 If you live in a very large home with multiple floors, have a very high-speed internet plan (2 Gigabits or more), or operate a smart home with dozens of connected devices, an entry-level mesh Wi-Fi system (like the TP-Link Deco X55) or a mid-range router with Wi-Fi 6E or even Wi-Fi 7 support might be a more suitable choice.
 These offer superior coverage, higher throughput, and more advanced features designed for demanding network environments.

 Frequently Asked Questions